bbornino/django_react_auth_core/README.md

   worth removing for clarity once revisited.

 **Platform-level (from the broader architecture doc, not just this repo)**
-- Role-gated views — `Role.ADMIN` exists on the model; nothing built yet actually gates on it.
+- Role-gated views beyond `EditUserPage` — `Role.ADMIN` exists on the model;
+  nothing else built yet actually gates on it.
 - "Log in as user" admin support tool.
 - Guest accounts with a capped, shared token pool.
 - Platform billing/usage-tracking mechanism for per-user Claude API usage.